gamedevcincy/constitution/Constitution.md

 1. The officers of this GameDev Group shall be: President, Vice President, Secretary, Treasurer, and Webmaster.
 These officers constitute the Council.

-2. All officers of the GameDev Group must be members of ACM.

-3. No member may serve in the office of President or Vice President for more than two consecutive years.
+2. No member may serve in the office of President or Vice President for more than two consecutive years.

-4. Officers must be in good academic and disciplinary standing with the University of Cincinnati to run and be elected and will be removed from office upon losing this status.
+3. Officers must be in good academic and disciplinary standing with the University of Cincinnati to run and be elected and will be removed from office upon losing this status.
 Officers must also have a minimum 2.3 GPA.

-5. If a situation arises in which an officer can no longer fulfill the requirements of his or her position, he or she must leave office.
+4. If a situation arises in which an officer can no longer fulfill the requirements of his or her position, he or she must leave office.
 Another election, following the same rules, as the regularly scheduled yearly ones should be held in a timely manner to elect a replacement for the vacated position.

 ### Article V: University Advisor